Proven methods for treating a boil in the ear. Furuncle in the ear: causes of boils, symptoms and treatment

 When the body is weakened, its resistance to various infections decreases, this can lead to the development of furunculosis.
 With this disease, boils spread throughout the body.

-Symptoms of a boil in the auricle
+Symptoms of a boil in the ear

 How to distinguish a real boil from a simple pimple

-The appearance of a boil, or boil, is accompanied by symptoms such as slight itching, redness and slight swelling, which only intensifies over time.
+The appearance of a boil or boil is accompanied by symptoms such as slight itching, redness and slight swelling, which only intensifies over time.
 As the boil develops, the pain becomes more and more unbearable.

-Symptoms and Causes
+Symptoms and causes

 • hyperemia of the skin, ear;